-Nintendo told investors in its earnings report for its 2016 fiscal year — April 2015 to March 2016 — it expected to launch the NX console in March 2017.
-The recently-detailed Legend of Zelda: Breath of the Wild, originally slated for 2016, was pushed back to release alongside the NX in 2017.
+Nintendo told investors in its earnings report for its 2016 fiscal year — April 2015 to March 2016 — that it expects to launch the NX console in March, 2017.
+The recently-detailed Legend of Zelda: Breath of the Wild, originally slated for 2016, was pushed back to release alongside the NX.
 It will also be available for the Wii U, according to a tweet from Nintendo of America, much like how Twilight Princess was delayed to straddle the console generation between the GameCube and the Wii.
 Despite its impending arrival, however, the NX will not debut at E3, as confirmed by Tokyo tech reporter Takashi Mochizuki.
 Nintendo will attend Gamescom 2016 in August, leading to rumors that Nintendo will unveil the console there.

 While, officially speaking, Nintendo’s launch plan appears locked in, a rumor from hardware manufacturing blog Digitimes from June, 2016, has suggested that Nintendo may push back the launch date.
 The report, which cited anonymous sources, said Nintendo has delayed production of the NX hardware from “mid-2016” to “early 2017.”
 If accurate, Nintendo may push the NX launch date, or will ship a very limited number of units on day one.

 Many have speculated that the NX will be a hybrid between a portable, handheld gaming device and a TV-bound console — like a Wii U GamePad that you could take anywhere, or a 3DS with a dock to hook it up to your TV.
-This rumor goes back to a January 2014 post on Nintendo News (a generally reputable site), which shared an anonymous tip with specifications for the “Nintendo Fusion.”
-The specs detail two components: the Fusion DS and the Fusion Terminal.
-While the DS is a fully-functional gaming device, the Terminal also has its own processing power, implying that docking to the TV increases the system’s technical capabilities.
+This rumor goes back to a January 2014 post on Nintendo News, which shared an anonymous tip with specifications for the “Nintendo Fusion.”

 A June, 2016, report from hardware manufacturing blog Digitimes claimed to have independently confirmed that the NX will feature a mobile device, which will also “connect to a TV” for players looking for a home-console-style experience.
 According to the report, the mobile component will have a 5- to 7-inch display.